hsfl/cosmos-core/documentation/install/arm.md

 Device test finished successfully."
 (note: make sure you have installed GDB server on your remote device, ex. apt-get install gdbserver" Click apply.
 Click on the "Build and Run" option on the left menu, go back to "Kits" to continue configuring your Kit.
 Make sure your new device is selected.
--- On Compiler choose the GCC cross compiler you just configured -- On Debugger choose the GDB cross debugger you just configured -- On Qt version choose the latest Qt version you have installed, ex Qt 5.4 Mingw 32bit (this is important because qmake must be present to process the .pro files, even if qmake is not compatible with the compiler, the qmakespec will take care of choosing the right compiler )
+   - On Compiler choose the GCC cross compiler you just configured
+   - On Debugger choose the GDB cross debugger you just configured -- On Qt version choose the latest Qt version you have installed, ex Qt 5.4 Mingw 32bit (this is important because qmake must be present to process the .pro files, even if qmake is not compatible with the compiler, the qmakespec will take care of choosing the right compiler )
--- On Qt mkspec type: linux-arm-gnueabihf-g++, next you will  add the Qt mkspec file so that it knows about your cross compiler.
+   - On Qt mkspec type: linux-arm-gnueabihf-g++, next you will  add the Qt mkspec file so that it knows about your cross compiler.

-Go to the folder where your selected Qt version is installed.
+- Now, go to the folder where your selected Qt version is installed.
-Ex.: C:\Qt\5.4\mingw491_32\mkspecs
-Ex.: C:\Qt\Qt5.3.1\5.3\mingw482_32\mkspecs
+**Ex.: C:\Qt\5.4\mingw491_32\mkspecs** or **Ex.: C:\Qt\Qt5.3.1\5.3\mingw482_32\mkspecs**
 By default there is a folder linux-arm-gnueabihf-g++ already available.
 That would be for the mkspec "linux-arm-gnueabi-g++" but we need one for "linux-arm-gnueabihf-g++" (with hf added to gnueabi...).
 Copy the folder "linux-arm-gnueabi-g++" and paste it to the same level, rename it to be "linux-arm-gnueabihf-g++".
 Go inside the folder and open the file qmake.conf.
 Replace all instances of "gnueabi" to "gnueabihf".
 Save and close the file.

-The last thing we have to do is to add the path to the crosscompiler binaries to the PATH environment so that the mkspec file can find the right tools (you could instead just add the full path to the cross compiler tools in the qmake.conf file).
+- Next we have to add the path to the crosscompiler binaries to the PATH environment so that the mkspec file can find the right tools (you could instead just add the full path to the cross compiler tools in the qmake.conf file).
 On Windows7 go to the Start Menu, right click on "Computer", select "Properties", select "Advanced System Settings", select "Environment variables", and on "System Variables" select the PATH variable and at the end of the line add the path to your cross compiler tools,
   ex: ";C:\Program Files (x86)\Linaro\gcc-linaro-arm-linux-gnueabihf-4.9-2014.09\bin".

-The final thing: you are going to need a make program in your PATH environment, the easiest thing to do is to copy "mingw32-make" into your cross compiler bin folder.
+- The final thing: you are going to need a make program in your PATH environment, the easiest thing to do is to copy "mingw32-make" into your cross compiler bin folder.
 Copy "mingw32-make" from "C:\Qt\Tools\mingw491_32\bin" (or wherever your have your qt mingw install) to "C:\Program Files (x86)\Linaro\gcc-linaro-arm-linux-gnueabihf-4.9-2014.09\bin" and rename the file to "make.exe".

 Now, everything should be set to go and you can start compiling the COSMOS code and deploy it to your ARM platform.

-Finally, let's just create a simple project and test the cross compilation steps.
+Let's just create a simple project and test the cross compilation steps.
 Open Qt Creator, a create a new project, select "Non-Qt Project" and "Plain C++ Project", select the folder and name for this this project.
 Select the Kit you just configured with your cross compiler, ex: Linaro.
 Hit "Finish".
 Click "ctr+b"